 Stroll on the River Walk

 San Antonio’s River Walk runs for 15 miles, providing a beautiful way to see the city in a pedestrian zone below street level.
-Beside the downtown portion of the River Walk, there lots of shops and restaurants where you can window shop, enjoy live music along the promenade, and soak in the atmosphere.
+Beside the downtown portion of the River Walk, there are lots of shops and restaurants where you can window shop, enjoy live music along the promenade, and soak in the atmosphere.

 If you don’t feel like walking, take one of the barge cruises to see the sites and learn about the history of the city.